Tabort Etaka Preston: Hartford Athletic

 Preston signed with Hartford Athletic for the 2021 season.

 New Mexico United

 Preston signed a contract for the 2022 season with USL Championship side New Mexico United on December 29, 2021.

 Return to Las Vegas

 In February 2023, it was announced that Preston had re-joined former side Las Vegas Lights for their 2023 season.

 International career

-Preston has represented Camroon at the U-20 level where he made three appearances at the African U-20 Cup of Nations in 2017.
+Preston has represented Cameroon at the U-20 level where he made three appearances at the African U-20 Cup of Nations in 2017.